pgmpy/pgmpy/README.md

 git clone https://github.com/pgmpy/pgmpy
 ```
 or download a zip from: [https://github.com/pgmpy/pgmpy/archive/dev.zip](https://github.com/pgmpy/pgmpy/archive/dev.zip)
+This will download the last release version and not the latest code for pgmpy.

 Alternatively, one can download a .tar.gz file from the PyPI archive [https://pypi.python.org/pypi/pgmpy](https://pypi.python.org/pypi/pgmpy)